 Reagan's election discredited Carter and left Mondale as the titular leader of the Democratic Party.
 Although he returned to private law practice in Minnesota, Mondale had determined, even before he left the vice presidency, to run for president in 1984.
 As a private citizen, he traveled abroad to meet with foreign leaders, consulted with leading American economists, and sought to build bridges to reunite the Democratic Party.
 During the 1982 congressional elections, Mondale campaigned far and wide for Democratic candidates.
 A deep recession swung many voters back to the Democratic Party and made Reagan vulnerable as a candidate for reelection, but in 1983 the economy began to revive, for which "Reaganomics" took full credit.
 Surprise contenders for the Democratic nomination also appeared, among them the Reverend Jesse Jackson and Colorado senator Gary Hart.
 Although Mondale had the support of labor and other traditional elements of the Democratic coalition, he was more reserved, less charismatic, and less telegenic than his competitors.
 Hart campaigned as the candidate of "new ideas," but Mondale countered with a parody of a popular television commercial, asking: "Where's the beef?"
 He won the nomination but then faced Ronald Reagan in the general election campaign.

 The 1984 race between Walter Mondale and Ronald Reagan offered a clear-cut choice between liberal and conservative candidates and philosophies.
 While running against one of the best-loved presidents, Mondale won credit for being one of the best-informed candidates ever to run for the presidency.
 He also added some spark to his campaign by selecting the first woman candidate for vice president on a major party ticket, Representative Geraldine Ferraro, a liberal who also appealed to many conservatives in her Queens, New York, district.
 During the first television debate of the campaign, Reagan seemed to appear distracted and show his age.
 In a later debate, however, the seasoned performer bounced back by promising not to make an issue of Mondale's "youth and inexperience."
-With the nation facing huge deficits, Mondale told the voters that a raise in taxes was inevitable.
+With the nation facing huge deficits, Mondale told the voters that raising taxes was inevitable.
 "Mr. Reagan will raise taxes, and so will I," he said.
 "He won't tell you, I just did."
 It was a disastrous strategy.
 Reagan promised prosperity, a strong defense, and balanced budgets without raising taxes.
 Mondale ended his campaign in Minneapolis, telling the crowd, "You have given me, a small-town boy from Elmore, a chance to shape our country and to shape our times," but on election day, he lost 49 states and carried only Minnesota and the District of Columbia.
 Assessing the results, Mondale commented, "Reagan was promising them 'morning in America,' and I was promising a root canal."

 In later years, many anticipated that Mondale would challenge Minnesota Republican Rudy Boschwitz for his Senate seat in 1990.
 Polls showed Mondale running ahead, but at age 62 he chose not to reenter politics.
 "I believe it's time for other candidates to step forward," he said, admitting that it had been a difficult decision to make.
 When Bill Clinton won the presidency in 1992, he offered Mondale the ambassadorship to Japan, which he accepted.
 The Mondales had frequently visited that country, and Joan had considerable knowledge of Japanese pottery and art.
 The Japanese dubbed Fritz Mondale an Oh-mono, which roughly translates, "big wheel," or "big cheese."
 As reporter T. R. Reid commented, "Mondale brings to the Tokyo embassy everything Japan wanted in a U.S. ambassador: political clout, personal access to the president and a genuine appreciation for Japanese culture and traditions."
 One Japanese newspaper described him as "A man with real power in Congress and the Democratic Party!!"
 Mondale professed to be "glad to be back in public life" with such "an exciting, challenging undertaking."
 He was sworn in as ambassador by Vice President Al Gore, who declared that Mondale's experiences as a senator had prepared him for a diplomatic life "full of tribal feuds and strange languages."
 Responding in kind, Mondale insisted that "Nothing could be more ennobling that to be sworn in by a Democratic vice president."